Smallest crowd of season watches as Mariners lose to lowly Orioles, fail to gain ground in wild-card race

 In the season obituary of the 2018 Mariners, which has moved beyond the outline process and into crafting, those two aspects will be listed as why a team that once had an 11 1/2 game lead over the Oakland A’s in the second wild card in mid-June might get passed by the Tampa Bay Rays — a team with a third the player payroll.

 “Offensively tonight was a struggle, again,” Servais said.
 “It’s been a common theme here.
-You try different thins and try to get guys going in different ways and we haven’t been able to get it done here recently.
+You try different things and try to get guys going in different ways and we haven’t been able to get it done here recently.
 It’s been a struggle.”

 And the seventh inning?